-in 1944[19], provided not only a construction kit for genetic material implicitly specifying design features of individual organisms, but also a "Fundamental" construction kit (FCK) that can produce a wide variety of "derived" construction kits (DCKs) some used in construction of individual organisms, others in construction of new, more complex DCKs, making new types of organism possible.
+If all of this is correct then the physical universe, especially the quantum mechanical aspects of chemistry discussed by Schrödinger provided not only a construction kit for genetic material implicitly specifying design features of individual organisms, but also a 'Fundamental' construction kit (FCK) that can produce a wide variety of 'derived' construction kits (DCKs)

+some used in construction of individual organisms, others in construction of new, more complex DCKs, making new types of organism possible.

-Moreover, as Schrödinger and others pointed out, constructionkits that are essential for micro-organisms developing in one part of the planet can indirectly contribute to construction and maintenance processes in totally different organisms in other locations, via food chains: since most species cannot synthesise the complex chemicals they need directly from freely available atoms or subatomic materials.
+Moreover, as Schrödinger and others pointed out, construction kits that are essential for micro-organisms developing in one part of the planet can indirectly contribute to construction and maintenance processes in totally different organisms in other locations, via food chains, e.g. because most species cannot synthesise the complex chemicals they need directly from freely available atoms or subatomic materials.
 So effects of DCKs can be very indirect.

 Functional relationships between the smallest life forms and the largest will be composed of many sub-relations.

 Such dependency relations apply not only to mechanisms for construction and empowerment of major physical parts of organisms, but also to mechanisms for building information-processors, including brains, nervous systems, and chemical information processors of many sorts.

 (E.g. digestion uses informed disassembly of complex structures to find valuable parts to be transported and used or stored elsewhere.)

-So far, in answer to Bell, I have tried to describe the need for evolutionary selection mechanisms to be supported by enabling mechanisms.
-Others have noticed the problem denied by Bell, e.g. Kirschner and Gerhart[15]14 adding some important biological details to the theory of evolved construction-kits, though not (as far as I can tell) the ideas (e.g. about abstraction and parametrisation) presented in this paper.
-Ganti's "chemoton" theory [8], is also relevant, as is Kauffman [14], possibly also [7, 10, 33]. and probably others unknown to me!
+So far, in answer to Bell (quoted above), I have tried to describe the need for evolutionary selection mechanisms to be supported by enabling mechanisms.

+Others have noticed the problem denied by Bell, e.g. Kirschner and Gerhart added some important biological details to the theory of evolved construction-kits, though not (as far as I can tell) the ideas (e.g. about abstraction and parametrisation) presented in this paper.

+Work by Ganti and Kauffman is also relevant.

+-- and probably others unknown to me!

-3 BIOLOGICAL USES OF ABSTRACTION
+BIOLOGICAL USES OF ABSTRACTION

 As organisms grow in size, weight and strength, the forces and torques required at joints and at contact points with other objects change.

 So the genome needs to use the same design with changing forces depending on tasks.
-Special cases include forces needed to move and manipulate the torso, limbs, gaze direction, chewed objects, etc. "Hard-wiring" of useful evolved control functions with mathematical properties can be avoided by using designs that allow changeable parameters - a strategy frequently used by human programmers.
-Such parametrisation can both allow for changes in size and shape of the organism as it develops, and for many accidentally discovered biologically useful abstractions that can be parametrised in such designs - e.g. allowing the same mechanism to be used for control of muscular forces at different stages of development, with changing weights, sizes, moments of inertia, etc.
+Special cases include forces needed to move and manipulate the torso, limbs, gaze direction, chewed objects, etc. 'Hard-wiring' of useful evolved control functions with mathematical properties can be avoided by using designs that allow changeable parameters -- a strategy frequently used by human programmers.

+Such parametrisation can both allow for changes in size and shape of the organism as it develops, and for many accidentally discovered biologically useful abstractions that can be parametrised in such designs -- e.g. allowing the same mechanism to be used for control of muscular forces at different stages of development, with changing weights, sizes, moments of inertia, etc.